kbknapp/blog-kbknapp-dev/posts/008_ebpf_part_iv.md

 {% fk(after=true, emoji="¯\_(ツ)_/¯") %}

-I use the terms body and payload interchangably.
+I use the terms body and payload interchangeably.
 As well as the terms header and prefix.

 {% end %}